Blake-Madden/i18n-check/README.md

     - Hard-coded numbers being assigned to ID variables.

 Code formatting issues can also be checked for, such as:
-- Stray spaces at the end of a line.
+- Trailing spaces at the end of a line.
 - Tabs (instead of spaces).
 - Lines longer than 120 characters.